Postpartum Hormones: Causes, Symptoms, and Solutions

 Raena

-A woman goes through a lot of emotions after she gives birth.
-“Postpartum” means the time after childbirth and for some women, this time can come with a cluster of symptoms that include mental health changes, brain fog, hair loss, sadness, fatigue, and even loneliness.
-Some stats show, that about 40% of women report changes in their mental health.
+“Postpartum” means the time after childbirth, and for some women, this period can come with a cluster of symptoms including mental health changes, brain fog, hair loss, sadness, fatigue, and even loneliness.
+Some stats show that about 40% of women report changes in their mental health.

-Hormones are made all over the body; in skin, ovaries, fat cells, and in the brain!
-Dr. Chandler Marrs Ph.D. notes, ”Since the brain is the control center for mental health, cognition and indeed, everything, it stands to reason that because hormone activity is integral to brain chemistry, hormones are involved in mental health.
+“Since the brain is the control center for mental health, cognition and indeed, everything, it stands to reason that because hormone activity is integral to brain chemistry, hormones are involved in mental health.
 The brain is going to get used to having certain concentrations of chemicals floating around and adapt accordingly.
 When those chemicals are removed, especially abruptly, there will be hell to pay in the withdrawal syndrome.
 How that withdrawal syndrome manifests will be contingent on the degree and pattern of biochemical change – which hormones or drug(s) are creating the problems, where and to what degree.”

--Eating enough calories.
+• Eating enough calories.

--Eating nutrient-dense foods.
+• Eating nutrient-dense foods.

--Daily and normal sun exposure for mood elevation.
+• Daily and normal sun exposure for mood elevation.

 Back to blog